10DLC - Carrier Registration

 Register with Ringo

-Who can manage the registration?
+Who can manage?

 Only the account owner and admins can do US carrier registration, members do not have access to it.